timescale/docs/promscale/scale-ha/prometheus-multi-tenancy.md

 *   `metric_name` returns `metric_name` from only `tenant-A` and `tenant-B`.

-If the same database also contains samples without any tenant label, and `-multi-tenancy-allow-non-tenants` is applied then you can perform these PromQL
+If the same database also contains samples without any tenant label, and `-multi-tenancy-allow-non-tenants` is applied, you can perform these PromQL
 queries:
 *   `metric_name{__tenant__=tenant-A}` returns `metric_name` from `tenant-A`.
 *   `metric_name{__tenant__=tenant-A|}` returns `metric_name` from non-tenants